dwilkie/carrierwave_direct/README.md

 ## Validations

-Along with validating the extension of the filename, CarrierWaveDirect also gives you some other validations:
+In addition to validating the extension of the filename, CarrierWaveDirect also gives you some additional optional validations.
+All validations below are turned off by default, and can be enabled globally in your CarrierWave config, or within individual models as shown below:

 ```ruby
 validates :avatar :is_uploaded => true
 ```

 Validates that your mounted model has an avatar uploaded from file or specified by remote url.
 It does not check that an your mounted model actually has a valid avatar after the download has taken place.
-Turned *off* by default

 ```ruby
 validates :avatar, :is_attached => true
 ```

 Validates that your mounted model has an avatar attached.
 This checks whether there is an actual avatar attached to the mounted model after downloading.
-Turned *off* by default

 ```ruby
 validates :avatar, :filename_uniqueness => true
 ```

 Validates that the filename in the database is unique.
-Turned *on* by default

 ```ruby
 validates :avatar, :filename_format => true
 ```

 Validates that the uploaded filename is valid.
 As well as validating the extension against the `extension_white_list` it also validates that the `upload_dir` is correct.
-Turned *on* by default

 ```ruby
 validates :avatar, :remote_net_url_format => true
 ```

 Validates that the remote net url is valid.
 As well as validating the extension against the `extension_white_list` it also validates that url is valid and has only the schemes specified in the `url_scheme_whitelist`.
-Turned *on* by default

 ## Configuration